printthis556/Final-Project_Study-Assistant/README.md

 # Final-Project_Study-Assistant

-A Qt 6 + QML Study Assistant application built for a Software Engineering project.
+A Qt 6 + QML Study Assistant application built for a Programming 2 project.

 This guide shows how to install Qt Creator, clone the repo, open the project, and run it from source.